-- City of Round Rock will fund Round Rock Area Serving Center's Housing Assistance Program which provides housing and emergency shelter needs, helps elderly maintain independence, and helps families avoid eviction and homelessness. - The City of Round Rock will fund minor home rehabilitation for up to 8 homes in Round Rock. - City of Round Rock CDBG Staff will promote and direct residents to TDHCA's downpayment assistance program; - City of Round Rock CDBG Staff will participate and work with the Central Texas Regional Fair Housing Group to work with foundations and private partners to create the multifamily rehabilitation and accessibility improvement program; and - City of Round Rock CDBG staff will participate on the affirmative marketing program and guiding principles for developers of rental housing along with the Central Texas Regional Fair Housing Group.
+- City of Round Rock will fund Round Rock Area Serving Center's Housing Assistance Program with program year 2019 CDBG funds, which provides housing and emergency shelter needs, helps elderly maintain independence, and helps families avoid eviction and homelessness. - The City of Round Rock will fund with program year 2019 CDBG funds minor home rehabilitation for up to 8 homes in Round Rock. - City of Round Rock CDBG Staff will promote and direct residents to TDHCA's downpayment assistance program; - City of Round Rock CDBG Staff will participate and work with the Central Texas Regional Fair Housing Group to work with foundations and private partners to create the multifamily rehabilitation and accessibility improvement program; and - City of Round Rock CDBG staff will participate on the affirmative marketing program and guiding principles for developers of rental housing along with the Central Texas Regional Fair Housing Group.

-AP-85 Other Actions - 91.220(k)
+AP-85 Other Actions - 91.220(k) Introduction: